syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Editing.md

 ### URL adaptor

 You can use the `UrlAdaptor` of `datamanager` when binding datasource from remote data.
-At initial load of grid, using url property of datamanager, data are fetched from remote data and bound to grid.
+At initial load of grid, using url property of `datamanager`, data are fetched from remote data and bound to grid.
 You can map CRUD operation in grid to Server-Side Controller action using the properties `insert-url`, `remove-url`, `update-url`, `crud-url` and `batch-url`.

 The following code example describes the previous behavior.